The American Organist, January 2006

 The American Organist, January 2008

 ROSA RIO: Organ Arrangements of Classic Melodies, Vol. 1. $15 + $3 shipping.
 Michael’s Music Service; michaelsmusicservice.com; phone: 704-567-1066.
-These are masterful arrangements originally published in the 1950s and the ’60s by one of the great theater organists and is being included here because it contains two Christmas pieces you will find eiminently usable and because the whole volume makes a nice Christmas present either to yourself or to introduce a colleague to crossover organ repertoire.
+These are masterful arrangements originally published in the 1950s and the ’60s by one of the great theater organists and is being included here because it contains two Christmas pieces you will find eminently usable and because the whole volume makes a nice Christmas present either to yourself or to introduce a colleague to crossover organ repertoire.

-Rosa Rio was an accomplished theater organist, and when talkies came in she tranferred to radio work, accompanying soap operas on the Hammond organ — at one time for as many as 13 coast-to-coast broadcasts five days a week.
+Rosa Rio was an accomplished theater organist, and when talkies came in she transferred to radio work, accompanying soap operas on the Hammond organ — at one time for as many as 13 coast-to-coast broadcasts five days a week.
 Among those she provided music for were The Shadow, Lorenzo Jones, When a Girl Marries, and Brighter Day.
 Now, at age 105, she is still composing and arranging!

 Included in this, the first of several volumes of her collected arrangements, are “Night and Day” (Cole Porter), “Mack the Knife” (Kurt Weill), “A Home in the Meadow” (“Greensleeves” adapted by Robert Dolan for the film, How the West Was Won), “Jalousie” (Jacob Gade), “On the Trail” from Grand Canyon Suite (Ferde Grofé), and Rosa Rio’s own interpretation of “Silent Night, Holy Night.”
 These come under the adjectives “easy and effective”: not simple (“Greensleeves” and “Silent Night” come closest), but playable without a lot of hard work (as with Ethel Smith’s virtuosic arrangements).
 Registrations for both pipe organ and Hammond are provided (vibrato tastefully never exceeding 2 — how do you know there’s only one higher setting?), and four pieces are suitable for spinet organs.
 Michael Johnston has included color plates of the covers and backs of the original editions.
 With “lighter numbers” being included on some recital programs, these make superb “audience friendly” additions available to a new generation.